skial/FD_SamplePlugin/README.md

 ## Errors

-If the `dll` is built with `-debug`, then on next this error appears.
+If the `dll` is built with `-debug`, then on next relaunch this error appears.

 ```
 Only one usage of each socket address (protocol/network address/port) is normally permitted